Kulathupuzha: Kulathupuzha Temple

-Kulathupuzha is well known for the Kulathupuzha sastha Temple is known as Bala Sastha who is Lord Hariharaputra.
+Kulathupuzha is well known for the Kulathupuzha Sastha Temple.
+The deity is known as Bala Sastha (child Sastha).
 The Vishu Mahotsavam in April is the most important festival of this temple.
 The temple legend is intertwined with fishes in a nearby river.

 In Napier Museum, Thiruvananthapuram there are numerous wooden carvings of Hindu mythological figures that were retrieved from Kulathupuzha.

 High-Tech Dairy Farm

 Hi-tech dairy farm at Kulathupuzha established by KLDB is the first hi-tech dairy farm in India under government sector.
 It will be a model hi-tech bull mother dairy farm with all the latest technologies on feeding, milking, shed management and recording practices as a model in the state for production of bull calves for breeding programme and supply of high producing females calves to farmers by importing Embryos, Frozen Semen, and Sexed semen.
 It is one of the most modern dairy farm situated in Kulathupuzha Indo-Swiss project.